pierwill/OpenChicago/_sources/guide/spelling.rst.txt

      Charlevoix's discoveries, Des Moines's population.

 #.
-Before sounded h, long u (or eu), and the words "one," "once," use "a" as the form of the indefinite article:

-     a hotel, a harmonic rendition, a historical work, a union, a euphonious word, such a one.

-#.
-The ligatures & and ce are not used at the present day, either in Latin and Greek words, or in words adopted into English from these languages.
-In English these words are written either with ae, oe, separately, or with e alone.
-The ligature is re- tained, however, in Old English and in French:

-     aetas; Oedipus Tyrannus; aesthetic; (but: ceuvre, French); but: maneuver; Alfred (Alfred in English).

-#.
 Differentiate "farther" and "further" by using the former in the sense of "more remote," "at a greater distance" (with verbs of action); the latter in the sense of "moreover," "in addition":

      the farther end; he went still farther; further, he suggested; a further reason.

-#.
-In forms of address (vocative) use the "O" without a comma following; for an exclamation use "Oh," followed by a comma or an exclamation point (see 40) :

-     "O thou most mighty ruler!"
-"Oh, why did not Cerberus drag me back to hell ?"